Introduction to the Editors

 Claude Hughes, MD, Ph.D. holds current Board Certification in Obstetrics and Gynecology and Reproductive Endocrinology and Infertility from the American Board of Obstetrics and Gynecology.
 Since joining Quintiles /IQVIA in 2001.
 Dr. Hughes has served as a Medical Advisor on clinical trials or in due diligence assessment teams that evaluated pharmaceuticals, devices or tests for multiple medical indications.
 Before joining Quintiles, Dr. Hughes held academic, research, administrative and clinical practice positions for 15 years in divisions of reproductive endocrinology & infertility in departments of obstetrics & gynecology and clinical and research centers within university-affiliated medical centers.
 His leadership roles included Director of the Reproductive Hormone [hormone assay service] Lab at Duke University for ten years; Section Leader, Department of Comparative Medicine at Wake Forest University, Director of the Center for Women’s Health at UCLA-Cedars Sinai Medical Center, and Vice President & Chief Medical Officer at RTI International.

 Fengyu Zhang, MMed, Ph.D.
-MS, is Executive Director of Global Clinical and Translational Research Institute, Bethesda, MD and held invited distinguished adjunct professorships at the Second Xiangya Hospital of the Central South University, Peking University Beijing Huilongguan Hospital, Zhejiang University in China.
+MS, is Managing Director of Global Clinical and Translational Research Institute, Bethesda, MD and held invited distinguished adjunct professorships at the Second Xiangya Hospital of the Central South University, Peking University Beijing Huilongguan Hospital, Zhejiang University in China.
 He served as director of statistical genetics and senior genetic epidemiologist at National Institute of Mental Health (NIMH)’s Genes, Cognition, and Psychosis Program, and Investigator in Section of Genetics, Bioinformatics, and Epigenetics, Division of Clinical Sciences at the Lieber Institute for Brain Development, Johns Hopkins Medical Campus in Baltimore, MD, Statistical Geneticist (lead in statistical genetics) at Research Triangle Institute, Research Triangle Park, North Carolina.
 His research interests include genetic, social and environmental etiology of complex human diseases and health conditions, pharmacogenomics, precision medicine and population health, and methodology including clinical and translational research.